Stories

 The benefits of an inclusive and diverse workforce: A JobAccess Employer Seminar co-hosted by Flinders University

-Employers need to challenge the misconceptions about employing people with disability to access and realise the potential of a large talent pool.
+Employers need to challenge the misconceptions about employing people with disability.

 Go to story